 The problem compounds in several ways.
 Floor price compression drives a race to the bottom within collections.
 Sellers who price above the floor get no visibility; sellers who price at the floor destroy the value premium of rare traits.
 Buyers, meanwhile, must hold liquid currency (ETH, SOL, USDC) to participate.
 A collector who owns a valuable NFT but no liquid crypto is locked out of new acquisitions -- even if another collector would gladly swap.

 The economic term for this situation is market failure.
-Not because the market lacks participants or assets, but because the matching mechanism -- bilateral, price-mediated exchange -- is structurally inadequate for the asset class.
+Not because the market lacks users or assets, but because the matching model -- bilateral, price-mediated exchange -- is structurally inadequate for the asset class.

 Trade Coordination: The Third Solution